NYC DOT has launched an interactive map for a selection of agency projects.

 Empire Blvd is being redesigned to improve pedestrian safety, create new public space and to optimize traffic circulation.
 At the area around the intersection of Empire Blvd and Washington Ave/Franklin Ave, and around the intersection of Empire Blvd and Utica Ave/E New York Ave, NYC DOT and the Department of Design and Construction (DDC) are proposing slip lane closures, wider sidewalks and concrete neckdowns to shorten pedestrian crossings and create large, continuous pedestrian spaces.
 To improve vehicle mobility NYC DOT is simplifying the signal timing at the Utica Ave intersection and creating a block of two-way traffic on E New York Ave.

-Empire Boulevard Reconstruction - presented to Brooklyn CB 9 in September 2015 (pdf)
+Empire Boulevard Reconstruction - presented to Brooklyn Community Board 9 in September 2015 (pdf)

 Hamilton Ave and 3rd Ave